Anh-KNguyen/Advance-Python/README.md

     sort() - changes on hard copy. in-place sorting

     sorted() - returns a copy because an interable is passed in.
 You cannot "change" an iterable

+enumerate()

+    enumerate() - returns enumerate object (tuples - immutable objects) Each pair = (idx, value).
+Under the hood is a for loop appending to a list.